 There are a couple of pointers you should keep in mind while buying a health insurance policy:

--Full disclosure works well in your favor at the time of claim settlement.
+-Full disclosure works well for you at the time of claim settlement.
 For example, if you are a smoker or alcohol consumer, you should mention it to your relationship manager in writing.
-You may have to pay some extra premium but the company cannot reject your claim based on your lifestyle preferences.
+You may have to pay some extra premium, but the company cannot reject your claim based on your lifestyle preferences.
 Of course, this doesn’t apply to drinking and driving.

--Read the policy documents carefully and with reference to internal sections before the grace period.
+Before the grace period, Read the policy documents carefully, referring to internal sections.
 Clear all your doubts in writing.

-– Look for lower claim rejection ratio of the insurer rather than claim settlement ratio.
+Look for a lower insurer’s claim rejection ratio rather than a claim settlement ratio.
 You see, rejected claims also count towards claims settled.

 -Don’t forget to collect your premium receipt to claim tax exemption.